Become a Jayhawk Lawyer

 Second- and third-year students have access to more than 100 upper-level courses in a variety of practice areas.
 Many are seminars, simulations, directed research or clinics.

-KU Law offers nine clinical and field placement programs, eight certificate programs and 11 joint degrees.
+KU Law offers clinical and field placement programs, eight certificate programs and 11 joint degrees.
 Learn more about upper-level courses.

 Certificates & Areas of Study

 KU Law prepares students for practice in almost every field of law.
 For students who would like to hone their expertise in a specific area, the school offers eight certificate programs and more than a dozen curriculum guides.

 KU Law's experiential learning program includes a mix of live-client clinics, field placements and skills simulations that help students sharpen professional skills and gain practical experience.
 Students can also participate in moot court, mock trial, student-edited journals or pro bono service.